Research into the genetics of fish vision has discovered evidence of a little-known alternative form of evolution.

 “Visual systems in land animals are much simpler because our visual environment is quite constant, whereas aquatic animals have to deal with differences in depth and particles in the water, such as sand or algae, creating different levels of light,” Professor Marshall said.

-The study was led by the Zoological Institute of the University of Basel, in collaboration with UQ, the University of Olso, The University of Western Australia, and the University of Maryland.
+The study was led by researchers from the Zoological Institute of the University of Basel, and was conducted in collaboration with The University of Queensland, the University of Olso, The University of Western Australia, and the University of Maryland.

-Findings of the research are published in the journal Proceedings of the National Academy of Sciences of the United States of America.
+Findings of the research, “Ancestral duplications and highly dynamic opsin gene evolution in percomorph fishes”, are published in the Proceedings of the National Academy of Sciences.